Asteropeia mcphersonii

 Asteropeia mcphersonii, a species of plant in the Asteropeiaceae family, is a shrub to large tree, up to 25 meters tall.
 Its oval leaves are about twice as long as they are wide and have a leathery texture.
-It is endemic to Madagascar, distributed in mid-elevation forest in a narrow band from Ambatovy to Zahamena RNI.
-Its natural habitat is subtropical or tropical moist lowland forests.
+It is endemic to Madagascar, distributed in mid-elevation lowland rain forest in a narrow band from Ambatovy to Zahamena RNI.
 It is threatened by habitat loss, with an estimated total population of 1000–2,500 mature individuals.